potassco/clorm/docs/clorm/api.rst

 Predicates and Complex Terms
 ----------------------------

-In logical terminology predicates and complex terms are both considered *non logical symbols*; where logical symbols are the symbols for *conjunction*, *negation*, *implication*, etc. Clorm sticks to this terminology with the ``NonLogicalSymbol`` class, where ``Predicate`` and ``ComplexTerm`` simply aliases to this class.
+In logical terminology predicates and terms are both considered *non logical symbols*; where the logical symbols are the operator symbols for *conjunction*, *negation*, *implication*, etc. While simple terms (constants, strings, and integers) are handled by Clorm as special cases, complex terms and predicates are both encapsulated in the ``Predicate`` class, with ``ComplexTerm`` simply being an alias to this class.

-.. autoclass:: clorm.NonLogicalSymbol
+.. autoclass:: clorm.Predicate
    :members:

    .. attribute:: Field